How Ancient Bengalis Established Buddhism in Tibet

 The Bengal region in ancient times was known for its powerful kingdoms.
 The oldest is the semi-legendary Kingdom of Vanga.
 Other notable ancient Indian Bengali states include the kingdoms of Gangaridae, Pundravardhana, Samtata, Harikela, and, eventually, Gauda or Gaur.

-Straddling the Himalayas to the north and the Bay of Bengal to the south, the Bengal Region and its powerful rivers has always been known as fertile paradise.
+Straddling the Himalayas to the north and the Bay of Bengal to the south, the Bengal Region and its powerful rivers have always been known as fertile paradise.
 Because of its prosperity and the congeniality of its people, the region has produced many religious and philosophical visionaries over its history right up to modern times.

 After the end of the mysterious but highly influential Vedic period , Bengal became part of several mighty empires.
 These included the Haryanka Dynasty (c.
 6 th to 5 th century BC), the Nanda Dynasty (c.
 4 th century BC), the Maurya Dynasty (c.
 4 th to 2 nd century BC), and the mighty Gupta Empire (c.
 3 rd to 5 th century AD).